About Us

 Funding and supporters

-Much of our work is funded by Arts Council England on a project-by-project basis, as well as by a number of other organisations, and we work closely with a wide range of associate artists including: Dr Tilly Branson, Maggie Ford, Kitty Parker, Frances Watt, Kitty Winter, Maxine Finch, Duanne Hannibal, Sarah Bradnock, Becky Matter, Terry Haywood, Suki Sidhu, Yildiz Hussein, Andy Purves and Karim Hadaya.
+We work closely with a wide range of associate artists including: Dr Tilly Branson, Craig Christie, Maggie Ford, Kitty Parker, Frances Watt, Kitty Winter, Maxine Finch, Duanne Hannibal, Sarah Bradnock, Becky Matter, Terry Haywood, Suki Sidhu, Yildiz Hussein, Andy Purves, Karim Hadaya and Adrian Jackson OBE.
+We also receive in-kind support from University of Derby and Derby Theatre on a regular basis.

-Another key focus of Ava Hunt Theatre is supporting young and graduating artists to develop their skills and gain practical experience on a range of projects.
+Another key focus of Ava Hunt Theatre is supporting young and emerging artists to develop their skills and gain practical experience on a range of projects.

 All our artists are fully DBS checked.
 They also receive training in line with the company’s Safeguarding Children and Vulnerable Adults, Equality, Diversity and Inclusion policies.